 Young adults, ages twelve to eighteen.

-Committee members are appointed by YALSA's President-Elect and may serve up to two one-year terms.
+Committee members are virtual and appointed by YALSA's President-Elect and may serve up to two one-year terms.
 The first year will be a trial year, and the member may serve an additional one-year term based on the member's first year performance and his/her interest and availability in serving another year (for a two-year maximum appointment on each of YALSA's selection committees).

 One member of the committee will be appointed by the Vice President/President-Elect to serve as Chair for a one-year term.
 While the primary role of the Chair is to facilitate the work of the Committee, the Chair will have the right to participate in all Committee activities.

 The first order of Committee business will be determining the number of lists it will produce and selecting the genres, topics or themes to be considered (no more than five).
 Once the possible themes are created, the Chair will submit the topics to the Chair of the Selection and Award Oversight Committee for committee approval before reading begins.
 The Committee may operate as a committee of the whole, collectively discussing as many as five topics and producing an equal number of lists, or, if it chooses to address more than one, it may wish to subdivide so that each of its subcommittees deals with only one genre, topic or theme (again, there may be no more than five subcommittees) and produces its own list of at least ten and no more than twenty-five recommended paperback titles.

 Titles must be in print and available in paperback.